How much electricity does a TV use? Find out here and see the most efficient models based on a study of 107 of the best TVs on the market.

 On average, a TV uses 106.9 kWh of electricity per year.
 The most common annual TV consumption is 206 kWh.

-The TV that uses the lowest amount of electricity per year, at 19.6 kWh, is the Spectre – E18.
+The TV that uses the lowest amount of electricity per year, at 19.6 kWh, is the Sceptre – E18.

 When reporting on the amount of electricity a TV uses annually, Energy Star and manufacturers typically assume 5 hours in On mode (daily), and 19 hours (daily) in either standby-active, low mode (standby while connected to a network, if this is available) or standby-passive mode.
 This is the assumption used below.